 One of the most frequently asked category hack is how to add an icon or an image to category.
 Some users want to display this icon in a menu some just want to show it on their category templates.

-Try Simple Category Icons plugin, it allows you to add images and icons to not just categories but any taxonomy you want.
+Try Simple Category Icons plugin, it allows you to add images and icons to categories and any taxonomy you want.
 It also shows the icon in category or taxonomy’s admin view.

 You may also need to edit your child theme to display category icons on the front-end of your website.
 This usually means that you will have to add a template tag into your category archives template.